nautilusapp/nautilus/README.md

 ## Getting Started

-Nautilus comes in a prebundled application that is ready to run on your preferred operating system.
+Nautilus comes in a prepackaged application that is ready to run on your preferred operating system.

 ### **Prerequisites**